unkn0wncode/openai/README.md

 ### Instructions

 Because the conversation context is managed automatically, it is possible for "system" messages to be trimmed out.
 This is why prompting in Responses API is done via a separate field: `responses.Request.Instructions`.
-This field is supposed to be supplied with every request and can be easily changed between requests within the same conversation if you want the model to change its behavior.
+This field is supposed to be supplied with each request and can be easily changed between requests within the same conversation if you want the model to change its behavior.

 ## Chat API (Legacy)